Shadow Work & Integration: Bringing Creativity Into the Daylight

 “It is deadly to be without a confidante, without a guide, without even a tiny cheering section.”

 When our creativity lies dormant underground, it usually means our support system is missing, too.
 We don’t speak aloud about this part of who we are or share our artistic longings with anyone.
-And in that silence, our creative selves atrophy.
+And in that silence and isolation, our creative selves atrophy.

-I know that hollow feeling well, the one where you’re outwardly fine but inwardly aching, living a life you can technically sustain but that emotionally isn’t whole.
+I know that hollow feeling well, the one where you’re outwardly fine but inwardly aching, living a life you can technically sustain but that isn’t emotionally whole.
+The one where you struggle alone without a guide, a cheering section, or a community that understands you.

 Toward Integration

-The good news—and I mean this—is that this experience, no matter how long-term, is not a permanent state.
+The good news—and I mean this, dear reader—is that this experience, no matter how long-term, is not a permanent state.
 We can learn to weave our creative selves into our daily lives, moving from shadow to integration and bringing creativity some necessary daylight.
+And along the way we can find our cheering section, one person at a time.

-Though my own path toward integration involved quitting my job and becoming self-employed, integration doesn’t require that we blow up our lives as we know them.
-For many people, moving from shadow work to creative integration must start smaller.
+Though my own path toward integration involved quitting my job and becoming self-employed, integration doesn’t demand that we blow up our lives as we know them.
+For many people, shadow work and creative integrationmust begin small.
 Maybe you practice naming yourself as a creative person, a writer, an artist.
 Maybe you fold 10 minutes of journaling into your day-to-day rhythms.
-Maybe you practice talking about it, at work or to your family or your friends, rather than tucking it away.
+Maybe you practice talking about your love of art, at work or to your family or friends, rather than tucking it away.

 Practices for Integration